cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ```

 ### MultiStore interface updates

 We will update the `MultiStore` interface to allow us to wrap a set of listeners around a specific `KVStore`.
-Additionally, we will update the `CacheWrap` and `CacheWrapper` interfaces to enable listening in the caching layer, and add a `MultiStore` method
+Additionally, we will update the `CacheWrap` and `CacheWrapper` interfaces to enable listening in the caching layer.
-to turn on or off this cache listening.

 ```go
 type MultiStore interface {